nu-cs-sw-design/project-20252601-bkdc/docs/design/software_design_document.md

 ```
 2. Design Principles Analysis
+Single Responsibility Principle (Violated, see Violations section)
+Open-Close Principle (Violated, since when I implement time conflict rules, they are currently located inside where I insert jobs.
+As a result, adding any new scheduling rules such as priorities or recurring jobs would require direct modification to the BST.
+This does however make the prototype easier to build at the moment which is a good tradeoff given the time constraint of the project.)
+LIskov Substituion Principle (N/A, since I don't really have subclasses so this isn't an issue.
+In the future with priority implemented though, I think this would be more relevant.)
+Interface Segregatin Principle (N/A, not applicable)
+Dependency Inversion Principle (Violated, same reason as violation 4 in Violations section)

 3. Future Requirement Changes
 Change 1: Recurring Jobs - Soemtimes the user might want to requeue jobs that they have added in the past. current design does not handle this feature well since the user has to re-add their tasks manually each time.
 BST insertion logic would need major updates.